 It works by having the male partner remove his penis before he ejaculates.
 Ejaculation occurs outside the vagina, reducing the likelihood that semen will reach the uterus.

 How do you use withdrawal?

 The responsibility belongs to the man.
 He pays attention to stimulation and seeks to withdraw his penis prior to ejaculation.

 What are the side effects or health risks of withdrawal?

 Yes.
 It does not have any effects on either the male or female reproductive function.
 It is possible to get pregnant immediately if withdrawal is no longer used.

 How much does it cost?

 What about withdrawal and sexually transmitted diseases (STD’s)?

 It does not prevent the vagina from coming in contact with your partner’s skin.
-Because of pre-ejaculate excretions, withdrawal does not prevent the vagina from coming in contact with bodily fluids.
-It should NOT be considered as a means for protection against the transmission of sexually transmitted diseases.
+Also, because of pre-ejaculate excretions, withdrawal does not prevent the vagina from coming in contact with bodily fluids.
+As such, it should NOT be considered as a means for protection against the transmission of sexually transmitted diseases.

 What are the pros & cons for withdrawal?